rmcanany/SolidEdgeHousekeeper/README.md

 Checks drawing views one by one, and updates them if needed.

 #### Update styles from template
-Updates styles and background sheets from a template you specify on the **Configuration Tab**.
+Updates styles and background sheets from a template you specify on the **Configuration Tab -- Templates Page**.

 These styles are processed: DimensionStyles, DrawingViewStyles, LinearStyles, TableStyles, TextCharStyles, TextStyles.
 These are not: FillStyles, HatchPatternStyles, SmartFrame2dStyles.
 The latter group encountered errors with the current implementation.
 The errors were not thoroughtly investigated.
 If you need one or more of those styles updated, please ask on the Forum.

 #### Update drawing border from template
-Replaces the background border with that of the Draft template specified on the **Configuration Tab**.
+Replaces the background border with that of the Draft template specified on the **Configuration Tab -- Templates Page**.

 In contrast to `UpdateStylesFromTemplate`, this command only replaces the border.
 It does not attempt to update styles or anything else.